kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 Wordpress plugins/features verified compatible:

-- [Shield Security](https://en-gb.wordpress.org/plugins/wp-simple-firewall/): Hide login, Login Captcha
+- [Shield Security](https://en-gb.wordpress.org/plugins/wp-simple-firewall/): Hide login, Login Captcha.
+- [Woocommerce](https://woocommerce.com/): compatible since version 1.1.0 of the Wordpress plugin.
+Reviews and order comments from Woocommerce are left untouched.
+- [Nextend social login](https://nextendweb.com/social-login/): compatible since version 1.1.0 of the Wordpress plugin.
+Login via social in Wordpress correctly connects into Flarum at the same time.
+It's recommended to **not enable any social login in Flarum** to prevent any confusion as to which button belongs to which application.

 Wordpress plugins/feature verified incompatible: